 Pawlowski then wanted the second round pick to describe his game.

-“My game, I have the speed Gaines(Adams) had, but I’m a lot stronger than he was.
+"“Are you powerful?
+Strong?
+You fast?”“My game, I have the speed Gaines(Adams) had, but I’m a lot stronger than he was.
 You know, I’m very strong.
 I can not only run by you, I can run through you if necessary.
 And as far as the run game, I can hold my own.
-I’m not gonna get tossed around by anyone in the run game, offensive tackles or tight ends.”
+I’m not gonna get tossed around by anyone in the run game, offensive tackles or tight ends.”"

 “Halleluja!”
 Is what came to mind when he said that about his game.
 It reminded me no less of a man named Julius Peppers.
 Now, I’m not comparing the two, but the size and physical attributes certainly point toward someone as freakish as Peppers.